 Display a message to the subscriber and tell Drip where you'd like to redirect the subscriber once the form submission is complete.

-When deciding where to place your form, select an area on your site where it easily catches the eye, but at the same time, doesn't obstruct the user from other functionality.
+When deciding where to place your form, select an area on your site where it easily catches the eye, but at the same time won't obstruct the user from accessing any of your site's functionality.

 Design your form around the colors you've chosen for your band or a specific product you're selling.
 Set your font size, opacity and where you'd like the form labels to appear.